aws-samples/aws-lex-v2-cfn-cr/README.md

   # Creates an immutable Bot Version
   LexBotVersion:
-    # Version changes between updates which cause a CloudFormation delete event
-    # The following policies prevent deletions
+    # Bot versions are deleted by the Bot on Stack deletions.
+This deletion
+    # policy speeds up deletes
     DeletionPolicy: Retain
+    # Version number changes between updates which cause a CloudFormation
+    # delete event since the version number is the physical resource ID.
+    # The following policies prevents deletion events to keep versions and
+    # speed up updates
     UpdateReplacePolicy: Retain
     Type: Custom::LexBotVersion
     Properties: